RJvH/dapr-workshop/docs/assignment-5.md

 GET http://localhost:5201/weatherforecast HTTP/1.1
 ```

-Within VS Code you will see a 'Send Request' button rendered above each tes.
+Within VS Code you will see a 'Send Request' button rendered above each test.

 Execute both tests and check the results.